Chance Meeting

 “I do.”

-For the next fifteen minutes he told me that it was no accident that I had seen him at that moment.
+Minutes passed as he told me that it was no accident that I had seen him at that moment.
 In fact, he insisted, there were no accidents in this life because God had a hand in every thought, feeling and action that humans and animals and every life form in the universe experienced.
-He talked about the heart to head connection and God’s place in that.
+Growing animated, he gestured with his hands and spoke about the heart to head connection and God’s place in that.
 His passion for translating the piece really struck me.
-He seriously wanted me to understand the meaning, and he took his time, pointing to one gold embroidered word at a time.
+Honestly, I couldn’t believe deeply he wanted me to understand the meaning.
+Carefully pointing to one gold embroidered word at a time, you’d think I was a part of his family.

-His cousin tapped her foot in the doorway of her house, “C’mon,” she urged the young man.
+His real family, his cousin, cleared her throat from the doorway of her house, “C’mon,” she urged the young man.
 “You’re supposed to be helping me, remember?”

 The man waved her off.
 At that moment, he was more interested that I, a total stranger, had my question answered.
 What’s it say?